-Christianity Today explores the topic of who owns a pastor's sermon in its January/February issue.
+Christianity Today explored the topic of who owns a pastor's sermon.
 Churches and pastors may find this subject difficult to discuss, especially when sales of published sermons start to significantly add up.

-Frank Sommerville, ManagingYourChurch.com's Editorial Advisor and regular contributor, shared his expertise in the Christianity Today article:
+Attorney Frank Sommerville shared his expertise in the Christianity Today article:

 Disputes over the copyrights of pastors' sermons aren't likely to go away, said Frank Sommerville, a Dallas-based attorney who specializes in nonprofit law.
 That's partly because of the money at stake, and partly because current copyright law is stacked against pastors.

 Sommerville says that under the Copyright Act of 1976, a pastor's sermons qualify as "work for hire."
 That means the copyrights and intellectual property rights actually belong to their employer.

 "It's not the answer that pastors expect," said Sommerville.
 "They've always taken the position that God gave them the sermon as part of their ministry.
 It never crossed their minds that there would be a law that would govern their sermons."